OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/automation/automation-manage-send-joblogs-log-analytics.md

         [string]$Environment="AzureCloud"
     )

-#Check toosee which cloud environment toosign into.
+#Check to see which cloud environment to sign into.
 Switch ($Environment)
    {
        "AzureCloud" {Login-AzureRmAccount}
        "AzureUSGovernment" {Login-AzureRmAccount -EnvironmentName AzureUSGovernment} }

-# if you have one Log Analytics workspace you can use hello following command tooget hello resource id of hello workspace
+# if you have one Log Analytics workspace you can use the following command to get the resource id of the workspace
 $workspaceId = (Get-AzureRmOperationalInsightsWorkspace).ResourceId

-$automationAccountId = "/SUBSCRIPTIONS/ec11ca60-1234-491e-5678-0ea07feae25c/RESOURCEGROUPS/DEMO/PROVIDERS/MICROSOFT.AUTOMATION/ACCOUNTS/DEMO"
+$automationAccountId = "/SUBSCRIPTIONS/ec11ca67-1234-421e-5678-c25/RESOURCEGROUPS/DEMO/PROVIDERS/MICROSOFT.AUTOMATION/ACCOUNTS/DEMO"

 Set-AzureRmDiagnosticSetting -ResourceId $automationAccountId -WorkspaceId $workspaceId -Enabled $true